Meridianwaiinu 31 (1)

 Waiinu Energy Park

-We’re considering a site northwest of Whanganui for a potential wind farm, solar energy and battery development that could generate enough clean, renewable energy to power up to 290,000 average homes.
+We’re planning a wind farm, solar energy and battery development northwest of Whanganui that could generate enough clean, renewable energy to power up to 253,000 average homes.

 Waiinu Energy Park is a proposed wind farm, solar energy and battery development northwest of Whanganui.

-While the project is in the early stages of development, it could be one of New Zealand’s largest renewable energy developments, generating enough clean energy to power up to 290,000 average homes.
+The project could be one of New Zealand’s largest renewable energy developments, generating enough clean energy to power up to 253,000 average homes.

 Waiinu site map plain